m-quintero/Linux_Patcher/README.md

 Contributions to `DoubleTake` are welcome!
 Please fork the repo & submit a pull request with your enhancements.

 ### Support
-For any queries or issues, contact michael.quintero@rackspace.com.
+For any queries or issues, contact michael.quintero@rackspace.com or pcm.ops@rackspace.com